ChhayaSingh5/MAJORPROJECT/README.md

 # Travel & Property Listing Platform

 This is a full-stack **travel and accommodation listing platform**, inspired by Airbnb.
-Users can browse, list, and book places to stay.
-The project was built as a **major college project** using **Node.js, Express.js, MongoDB**, with a clean and responsive frontend built using **HTML, CSS, and JavaScript**.
+Users can browse, and list.
+The project was built using **Node.js, Express.js, MongoDB**, with a clean and responsive frontend built using **HTML, CSS, and JavaScript**.

 ---

 ##  Features

--  Property Listing and Booking
+-  Property Listing
 -  User Authentication (Signup/Login)
--  Location-based Search
 -  Image Upload for Listings
 -  Fully Responsive Design

 ---

-## ⚙ Tech Stack
+##  Tech Stack

 **Frontend:**
 - HTML